Happy family of three having fun outside

 On average, over 250 cases of child sexual abuse are reported in Mercer County each year.
 The County Prosecutor’s Office refers 98% of these cases to PEI Kids for trauma-focused therapy and family-centered support services.

-Run in partnership with local law enforcement, including the Mercer County Juvenile Probation Department and Family Court, PEI Kids’ Juvenile Intervention programs for youth on probation and/or with anger management issues have helped more than 1,300 juvenile offenders on probation become less of a danger to themselves and the Mercer County community.
-These programs offer violence prevention and conflict resolution skills development, gang culture education, tolerance and critical thinking skills, and training in respect for authority.
+Run in partnership with local law enforcement, the Mercer County Juvenile Probation Unit and Family Court, our Juvenile Intervention programs help court-involved and adjudicated youth on probation as well as youth with anger management issues.
+We’ve helped more than 2,500 court-involved youth become less of a danger to themselves and the community.
+Our programs teach skills to help youth turn their lives around and work toward more productive futures!

-Under contract with the NJ Division of Child Protection and Permanency, PEI Kids supervises more than 1,600 court-mandated visits between children in the foster care system and their biological families each year.
+Under contract with the NJ Division of Child Protection and Permanency, from 1998 to 2024, PEI Kids supervised more than 1,600 court-mandated visits annually between children in the foster care and their biological families.

-PEI Kids also manages a transportation program for children in foster care and their families who need medical, therapeutic, and other transport services, providing over 34,000 miles of assisted transportation each year.
+PEI Kids manages a transportation program for DCPP-involved children and families who need medical, therapeutic, and other transport services, providing over 34,000 miles of assisted transportation each year.
+If you know a DCPP-involved family who needs transportation, we can help!

 Mother outside with her two children